Daily Predictions of Arctic Sea Ice Extent

 To know which model to use and when, we can use a measure of past performance at each forecast horizon.
 Errors are obtained from a pseudo-out-of-sample recursive forecasting exercise, which ensures that models with the ability to overfit the target are not mechanically put to an advantage.
 The measurement used is the root mean squared error (RMSE), which is standard in the literature and penalizes large errors more than small ones.
 The results are nearly identical using the mean absolute error.

-First, FELR stands out as the best benchmark until the end of June with a smaller RMSE over the entire period.
+First, Pocket FELR stands out as the best benchmark until the end of June with a smaller RMSE over the entire period.
 Given the small estimation sample, it is not altogether surprising that the predictive gains provided by FEML are of limited size—ML models typically outperform simple models when many observations are available.
-Nevertheless, the performance of Pocket FEML from 90 to 45 days ahead is clearly superior to that of the other three options.
+Nevertheless, the performance of Pocket FEML from 90 to 45 days ahead is weakly dominating Pocket FELR and clearly superior to the other two options.
 Improvements over the simpler model sometimes go as high as 0.2 million square kilometers.
-In sum, the recommendation is simple: it is advisable to use FELR in June, August, and September and Pocket FEML in July.
+In sum, the recommendation is simple: it is advisable to use Pocket FELR in June, Pocket FEML in July.
+From August onwards the models are generally in alignment.
+If we thus wanted to “keep it sophisticatedly simple“, FELR seems to be the appropriate choice.

 Figure 4 — History of forecasts and their confidence intervals for September 2021.
 The x-axis corresponds to the date on which the forecast was made.
 The slider allows you to zoom in on certain historical periods.
 The user can decide about including or excluding certain models by clicking on them in the legend.